slap/sums-of-squares/readme.md

 Maple and Singular scripts for the computations used in the paper.

+## Positive boundary of the SOS cone (positive-boundary).

+Files corresponding to the research paper
+["Strictly positive polynomials in the boundary of the SOS cone"].

+Maple and Singular scripts for the computations used in the paper.

 ## Author

 **Santiago Laplagne** - *Instituto de Cálculo, FCEyN, Universidad de Buenos Aires* - [Homepage](http://cms.dm.uba.ar/Members/slaplagn)